 I could be wrong, but I’m going to assume that something without paper in it would make a better thermal mass building component, because the paper is going to act to some degree as an insulator.
 So maybe dense paperadobe isn’t ideal in terms of its thermal mass characteristics.
 I do like the fact that dense paperadobe holds nails, screws, etc. and when hit with a sledge hammer only dents isntead of shattering like a brick or concrete block of the same dimensions.
 As pointed out in other posts, you don’t have to build your walls out of thermal mass to use thermal mass effectively: you can have barrels of water, a trombe wall, a geothermal exchange heat pump, etc…

 Update: I’ve come across examples of non insulated homes built inside of greenhouses in cold climates such as Sweden.
 They can grow food year round.
-I have a 1,000 square foot greenhouse on the south side of one of my buildings, an upcoming project is to wax the inside of the corrugated plastic roof panels with carnuba wax dissolved by odorless mineral spirits and sprayed on, then buffed.
+I have a 1,000 square foot greenhouse on the south side of one of my buildings, an upcoming potential project is to wax the inside of the corrugated plastic roof panels with carnuba wax dissolved by odorless mineral spirits and sprayed on, then buffed.
 I’m planning this due to the myriad information coming out about how there are hundreds of chemicals in plastics that cause endocrine problems aside from the one they isolated a few years ago- biospherol A aka BPA.
+However, I am not sure how to effectively test whether a coating of hard wax would be an adequate barrier.
+Likely a better solution would be to ensure there’s rapid air exchange / venting for the greenhouse.